Edward Bruce, 1st Lord Kinloss: Career

-After the embassy of the Earl of Mar and Bruce to London in April 1601 the sum paid as a subsidy to James VI was increased, by the persuasion of Sir Robert Cecil.
+Bruce and the Earl of Mar went to London as ambassadors in April 1601, to understand the mood in London towards James's accession to the English throne after Essex's Rebellion.
+After the embassy, the sum paid as a subsidy to James VI was increased, by the persuasion of Sir Robert Cecil.
 Bruce was involved in the "Secret correspondence of James VI", an initiative to help put James on the throne of England.

 He accompanied the King to England on his accession in 1603.
 In June the king sent him to greet Charles of Arenberg, who had arrived as the envoy from Isabella and Albert Rulers of the Netherlands to congratulate James, but had fallen ill from gout.

 Bruce became an English subject, was admitted to the Privy Council, and appointed Master of the Rolls for life.
 He also received Whorlton Castle and its manor in 1603, which would remained in the Bruce family until the late 19th century.

 In 1604, he was made Lord Bruce of Kinloss, with remainder to his heirs male.
 A letter from the Earl of Salisbury to the Earl of Shrewsbury written in 1608 alludes to Bruce having a grave illness.

 He died in London in January 1611.
-He was succeeded in his titles by his eldest son, also named, Edward Bruce.
+He was succeeded in his titles by his eldest son, also named Edward.

 An inventory was made of his household goods and silverware around the year 1610.
 He had seven pieces of tapestry for his great chamber, and a suite of gilt leather hangings for the gallery.
 His pictures included the king's arms, a portrait of Christian IV of Denmark, a Queen of Persia, a Queen of Turkey, Paris and Helen, a portrait of a nun, and a portrait of a French woman.